 It took the ground breaking work of pioneers such as Franz Boas and Margaret Mead to prepare the soil for a whole new wave of anthropological insight that would emerge from the 1960’s onwards.
 Researchers began shedding light on the fact that many tribespeople work only two to three hours a day and spend most of their time relaxing and playing with their loved ones.
 As Marshall Sahlins wrote in his seminal essay The Original Affluent Society ‘Hunter-gatherers consume less energy per capita per year than any other group of human beings.
 Yet when you come to examine it the original affluent society was none other than the hunter’s - in which all the people’s material wants were easily satisfied.
 To accept that hunters are affluent is therefore to recognise that the present human condition of man slaving to bridge the gap between his unlimited wants and his insufficient means is a tragedy of modern times.’
 (4)

-For me the experience of first encountering this body of work was like discovering direct evidence of a real life utopia.
-As John Zerzan writes in his essay Future Primitive ‘a near complete reversal in anthropological orthodoxy has come about, with important implications.
+As Zerzan writes in his essay Future Primitive ‘a near complete reversal in anthropological orthodoxy has come about, with important implications.
 Now we can see that life before domestication/agriculture was in fact largely one of leisure, intimacy with nature, sensual wisdom, sexual equality, and health.
 This was our human nature, for a couple of million years, prior to enslavement by priests, kings, and bosses.’
 (5) More recent accounts have continued to add nuance to our understanding of hunter gatherer societies.
 As Hugh Brody writes of his time in the Arctic ‘the thing about being with the Inuit is that you have a sense of being with the most gracious, most generous, most sophisticated of human beings.
 So far from being simple, they are very, very rich and complex.’
 (6)

 And remarkably such findings are not limited to just a few politically left leaning researchers.
 As the professor Peter Gray points out ‘if just one anthropologist had reported all this, we might assume that he or she was a starry-eyed romantic who was seeing things that weren’t really there, or was a liar.
 But many anthropologists, of all political stripes, regarding many different hunter-gatherer cultures, have told the same general story.
 There are some variations from culture to culture, of course, and not all of the cultures are quite as peaceful and fully egalitarian as others, but the generalities are the same.
 One anthropologist after another has been amazed by the degree of equality, individual autonomy, generous treatment of children, cooperation, and sharing in the hunter-gatherer culture that he or she studied.
 When you read about “warlike primitive tribes,” or about indigenous people who held slaves, or about tribal cultures with gross inequalities between men and women, you are not reading about band hunter-gatherers.’
 (7)

 I feel that if each of us in the modern world were to really sit with the implications of such findings we’d become increasingly inspired to radically evolve our current societal models.
-After all it turns out we don't need to engineer some as yet unexperienced techno-utopia, we just need to remember where we came from and return a little closer to our roots.
+It turns out engineering some as yet unexperienced techno-utopia isn't our only path towards a better world, we also have the option of remembering where we came from and returning a little closer to our roots.
 Perhaps in the end, less really is more.